 This includes replacing the entire wiring and plumbing throughout the building and adding modern facilities, including communication links, which will make the building far more functional, sustainable and easier to maintain.

 Our aim is to bring the town hall back to the cultural heart of Manchester as a flagship destination.
 We are enjoying working closely with Manchester City Council and our project partners.

 Our desktop and visual surveys have been used to develop proposals for the electrics, ICT, lighting, heating, ventilation and acoustics which respect the historic function of the building whilst increasing efficiency and lowering the carbon footprint.
 This has enabled our project team to effectively understand the capacity for change and informed our design solutions and conservation philosophy.

 The work required to repair and upgrade the Town Hall will demand real expertise and dedication, so we have selected our consultants with great care.
 We look forward to working with them on this once-in-a-lifetime project, which will secure and enhance the long-term future of Manchester’s treasured civic centrepiece.

-The visitor experience will be transformed by providing a dedicated exhibition space to interpret the history of the building and the Town Hall collection, as well as being able to accommodate guided tours to features of historic interest around the building.
-As preparation for this, the Town Hall collection has been fully catalogued prior to storage and will be conserved before being re-displayed to the public.
-The work is expected to take seven years to complete.
+The Town Hall’s visitor experience will be transformed by providing a dedicated exhibition space featuring the Town Hall’s collection which explores the history of the building.
+This area will also accommodate guided tours for visitors to understand the building’s heritage and Manchester’s history.
+As preparation for this, the Town Hall’s collection has been fully catalogued prior to storage and will be conserved before being re-displayed to the public.

 Purcell has realised our vision for the project exceptionally well.
 The creative and intellectual input is first class, and you respond to the many challenges we throw at you with good grace and a commitment to always deliver, often to demanding deadlines.